uab-cgds-worthey/quac/README.md

 [multiqc](https://multiqc.info/), both at sample-level as well as at the project-level.
 These multiqc reports also include summary of QC-checkup results.

+Note that QuaC's output directory structure takes the output structure of the small variant caller pipeline.

 ## Testing pipeline